TallDave67/flight_sim_3p_03/README.md

 The code has been re-organized into appropriate sub-folders as the overall size of the project is growing.

-An x-wing fighter flies along a closed curve and males smoot turns as it circles a rotating satellite above a spherical (mostly) moon.
+An x-wing fighter flies along a closed curve and makes smooth turns as it circles a rotating satellite above a spherical (mostly) moon.

 Various lights accentuate the drama of the scene.